 1. The Big Feastival

-Tucked away on Alex James’s Farm (yes, that’s the address) in the Cotswolds, Jamie Oliver and Alex James (ex-Blur man, used to be in love with him as a teenager) host The Big Feastival.
+Tucked away on Alex James’s Farm in the Cotswolds, Jamie Oliver and Alex James (ex-Blur man, used to be in love with him as a teenager) host The Big Feastival.
 On the last weekend in August they invite families along to enjoy healthy, home-cooked food and listen to wholesome acts.

 Over the weekend, well known chefs get their knives out and give demos in the Big Kitchen while local providers set up stands offering home-grown produce.
 You can also take part in cookery classes, attend a chef Q&A and if your belly can handle it, you can end the day at the vintage funfair.